barryclark/jekyll-now/_posts/2017-7-16-Camera-setting-and-photo-taking-schedule-to-get-the-best-result.md

 `--set brightness=30%`: my room can be a bit dark at time so I raise the brightness slightly

 `--set contrast=0%`: I was testing with other values here but in the end, I decided to keep it as default.
-I would suggest to play around with Åthis value as it does improve the colours and exposure of the images.
+I would suggest to play around with this value as it does improve the colours and exposure of the images.

 `-F 10`: I then finally take a photo, I choose to take it in 10 frames, which gives some interesting effect with the cars moving outside my window.